SanPen/GridCal/doc/models/from_objects_to_matrices.rst

 This module is the one doing all the heavy lifting; For the computations ahead we will need to have a number of admittance-based matrices.
-We will compose matrices and vector for the complete circuit, and then split those per circuit island (CalculationInputs objects).
+We will compose matrices and vectors for the complete circuit, and then split those per circuit island (CalculationInputs objects).
 Remember that the calculation matrices are only valid for island circuits, this is because multi-island circuits present singular admittance matrices that